KageKaz/shupedia/content/Math/Statistics/variance.md

 aliases:
   - variances
 ---
+> [!definition]
-> [!info] variance is the typical squared distance a distribution has from the mean
+> variance is the typical squared distance a distribution has from the mean

 # Population Variance
 $$